codinglucas/WeScout/README.md

 - Real-time updates from verified sports data APIs

 ## 🧠 Tech Stack
-- **Frontend:** React, TailwindCSS, Framer Motion
+- **Frontend:** HTML, CSS, JS
-- **Backend:** Node.js, Express
+- **Backend:** Python
-- **Database:** PostgreSQL
-- **Data Analysis:** Python, Pandas, NumPy, Scikit-learn
+- **Data Analysis:** Python, Pandas, NumPy
-- **APIs:** Football-data.org, Transfermarkt dataset integration

-## 👥 Team
+## 👥 Founder
-Developed by a multidisciplinary team of data scientists, software engineers, and football enthusiasts passionate about bridging performance analytics and talent discovery.
+Developed by a solo data scientist, software engineer, and football enthusiast passionate about performance analytics and talent discovery.

 ## 🌍 Vision
 To redefine modern scouting by combining transparency, technology, and predictive intelligence—making football analysis more accessible and insightful for all stakeholders.